-Giving online is easy and allows you to set up automatic recurring contributions and view your complete online giving history from anywhere you have access to the Internet.
+Giving online is simple, and allows you to set up automatic recurring contributions.
+You can also view your complete online giving history from anywhere you have access to the Internet.
+We offer a variety of ways to use online/electronic giving:

 - Click on the Create Profile button